 Is this a training issue at all?
 Why do we need to conduct this training?
 Why do these sets of participants need to attend the training?
 What will change as a result of the intervention?
 What are the repercussions of having no intervention at all?

 Here are a few points to consider before you even plan a learning intervention:

-- 2. Determine the key behaviours that participants will change on the job post-intervention.
-In Kirkpatrick terminology, these are called critical behaviours.
+2. Determine the key behaviors that participants will change on the job post-intervention.
+In Kirkpatrick terminology, these are called critical behaviors.
 Not fifty different things or twenty or ten just 2-3 of the top things participants MUST change on the job for positive impact to occur

-- 3. Be agile – It may sometimes happen that even with having everything in place things don’t seem to move in the right direction.
+3. Be agile: It may sometimes happen that even with having everything in place things don’t seem to move in the right direction.
 It is important to evaluate the data coming in and assess if there are any external factors causing hindrance.
-If not, it is prudent to go back and question if the critical behaviours and leading indicators identified are indeed correct.
+If not, it is prudent to go back and question if the critical behaviors and leading indicators identified are indeed correct.
 If not then there has to be constant monitoring and adjustment to ensure that the intervention moves in the right direction.

 Measuring training can be tricky.
-However, if you have clarity on the goals of your evaluation, the metrics you intend to use to measure success, and the data needs of your business owners, you will be able to show the true value of a learning and development intervention.
+However, if you have clarity on the goals, you will be able to show the true value of learning intervention.